smartnsoft/SmartAppRating-android/README.md

 | rating_config                	| Single field containing the json configuration                          	|

 If you want to change the keys in Firebase, you must override them by giving a `RemoteConfigMatchingInformation` object to the factory.

+---

+If not provided, some parameters have default values:

+- No popup can be displayed if a crash has occured in the last **15 days**
+- No popup can be displayed if the last popup was diplayed in the last **3 days**
+- Time between user sessions cannot exceed **3 days**
+- **3** reminders maximum

 ### Application configuration